emmairwin/augur-utilities/augur_datamart/README.md

 ## [Data Mart](datamart-performance-improvement.py)

 This script is an efficiency improvement over the [datamart.py](datamart.py) implementation.
 We recommend that if you run this script manually (i.e., not within the normal execution process of Augur), you first pause data collection.
+The [datamart.sql](datamart.sql) file contains the older, less efficient dm_ table generation scripts.